PraiseTechzw/PraiseTechzw/README.md

 # 👋 Hello, I'm Praise Masunga (@PraiseTechzw)

 ### 🌟 Welcome to my GitHub!
-I'm a **Computer Science enthusiast**, passionate about **building innovative software solutions** that solve real-world problems.
+I'm a **Tech enthusiast**, passionate about **building innovative software solutions** that solve real-world problems.
 With expertise in mobile, web, and AI-driven applications, I strive to create impactful, user-centric systems.

 ---